New Club Guide

-- Your region or affinity must have a possible membership minimum of 100 (domestic) or 20 (international) alumni.
-At least 75% of the membership base must be Wharton and/or Penn alumni.
+Regional groups must have a possible membership minimum of 200 domestic or 75 international alumni.
+At least 75% of the membership base must be Wharton alumni.

 - Once it is determined that there is critical mass to support a club, enlist additional alumni to assist in the planning and execution process.